 5.1A.1 Description

 As more and more Personal IoT Networks are deployed there starts to become ubiquitous coverage provided by these networks.
 This allows for new service offerings to be offered to subscribers.
-One such offering is where PIN network owners, via user and or service provider authorisation can allow nomadic (guest) PIN Elements to use their PIN networks to reach a specific service in the cloud or in their own personal PIN.
-A small amount of bandwidth can be dedicated to this.
+One such offering is where PIN (visited PIN) owners, via user and or service provider authorisation can allow nomadic (guest) PIN Elements to use their PIN (visited PIN)to reach a specific service in the cloud or in their own personal PIN, called a Home PIN (HPIN).
+A small amount of bandwidth can be dedicated to the guest PIN Elements in the visited PIN.
 One such offering can be found here [17].